nuareal/slidingwindow/README.md

 - Data is persistent.
 When the application is terminated, the data is saved to a cache file and loaded on restart.
 - Only uses standard go packages.

+# Usage
+- Run main.go
+- curl localhost:8080

 # Future Improvements
-- Add versatility (choose the cache file name, time domain(minute, hour, day))
+- Add versatility (choose the cache file name, port number, time domain(minute, hour, day))
 - Add unit tests